oioio4/Unity-Games/README.md

 Hexagons - A mobile implementation of an endless game with a score and high score that saves.
 Rotate around an anchor and dodge the incoming obstacles to survive as long as possible.

 Pixel Platformer - Basic platformer to test basic movement such as jumping and moving around on platforms.

+JumpKingMobile - Using the Jump King sprite, created a 2D sidescroller platforming game that utilizes the same jump mechanics as Jump King

+Surprise - 3D escape room game with 5 puzzles of varying difficulties

+3D Cube Escape - 3D version of Cube Escape Seasons with the same puzzles and gameplay but converted into a 3D escape room game